 The Red Cross Hospital in Beverwijk is an excellent example of a company that has managed to successfully implement Six Sigma methodology throughout its entire organizational structure.
 While the hospital had implemented a number of quality control measures with some success over the years, hospital administration realized that the system was lacking an organizational framework, and it was not operating as efficiently as it could be.1 Indeed, it wasn’t until the hospital’s leaders instituted a wide-scale Lean Six Sigma implementation they actually began to achieve the results they had been looking for.
 In fact, three of their projects resulted in annual savings of more than $250,000 each: improving patient scheduling in the operating room, reducing accounts receivable and optimizing technical maintenance.2

 Learn How to Improve Your Company With Six Sigma Training 100% Online

 The best way to help prepare yourself and your company for Six Sigma implementation is to obtain comprehensive training in the methodology.
 One excellent option is the 100% online Six Sigma training available from Villanova University, the nation’s largest provider of online executive education.
-Ranked as the #1 university in the Master’s category/North region by U.S. News & World Report for nearly two decades, Villanova offers online certificate courses that can be taken individually or as a three-course series leading to a Master Certificate in Six Sigma.
+Ranked as the #1 university in the Master’s category/North region by U.S. News & World Report for 20 years, Villanova offers online certificate courses that can be taken individually or as a three-course series leading to a Master Certificate in Six Sigma.
 The courses are delivered via a flexible, video-based e-learning platform, making them accessible and convenient for business professionals around the world.